-BCYF Snap Shot Photography Program
+BCYF Snap Shot Photography program

 This summer employment program introduces participants to all aspects of photography.
-Led by a professional photographer the program includes:
+Led by a professional photographer, the program includes:

-- opportunities to conduct “photo shoots” around Boston
+- opportunities to conduct “photo shoots”

-- dedicated computer lab time to edit digital photos
+- learning to edit digital photos

 1483 Tremont Street, Boston, MA 02120

-- All interested applicants must complete the Snap Shot application.
+All interested applicants must complete the Snap Shot application.

-- To take part in the program, you must be a Boston resident between the ages of 16 - 18.
+To take part in the program, you must be a Boston resident between the ages of 16 - 18.
 Youth up to age 21 who are pursing a high school diploma or HiSET/GED are able to apply.

-- Complete and Pass a CORI/SORI background check.
+- complete and pass a CORI/SORI background check.